Bodies of coronavirus victims to be buried by health experts – Government

-Mourners of persons in the country who died of Coronavirus will be protected against contracting the virus during interments, a former Presidential Advisor on Health has revealed.
+Mourners and families of persons in the country who died of Coronavirus will be protected against contracting the virus during interments, a former Presidential Advisor on Health has revealed.

-“Team of experts from the Ghana Health Service with the Environmental service will take charge of the body, inter it to prevent the spread”, Dr. Anthony NsiaH Asare revealed on Kumasi-based local radio station monitored by MyNewsGh.com
+Giving further details on Kumasi-based local radio station monitored by MyNewsGh.com, Dr. Anthony NsiaH Asare indicated that," a team of experts from the Ghana Health Service with the Environmental service will take charge of the body, inter it to prevent the spread.”

-The former President died of suspected coronavirus on November 12, 2020, after at the Korle-Bu Teaching Hospital.
-Several government officials including the former Chief Executive Officer (CEO) of Forestry Commission, Kwadwo Owusu Afriyie known as Sir John also dead of the virus.
+Many high-profile personalities in the country including renowned surgeon Dr Richard Kisser, former Chief Executive Officer (CEO) of Forestry Commission, Kwadwo Owusu Afriyie known as Sir John among others have succumbed to the deadly Coronavirus.

 Speaking about their funeral arrangements, Dr. Anthony Nsiah Asare stressed the need for friends and sympathizers to be wary of the diseases while mourning them.